Dry Bulk Shipping

 Dry Bulk Cargo includes various unpackaged raw materials crucial for sustaining global industries and trade.
 These materials include grains like wheat, corn, and rice, essential for the world’s food supply.
 Steel, coal, and iron ore support construction and manufacturing, driving industrial growth.

 Aluminum and copper are vital for electronics and automotive industries.
-Cement is crucial for infrastructure projects.
+Cement is crucial for infrastructure projects; also, shipping cement clinker to manufacture cement is crucial for this industry.
 Scrap metal highlights the importance of recycling and sustainability in global commerce.

 These commodities drive economic prosperity and facilitate societal progress.